 This style makes me really, really happy.
 Think different shades of blues, maybe a splash of seafoam perhaps different colored stripes.
 It can be bold or subtle – there is a lot of diversity.
-There is also a lot of white and driftwood and pieces of evidence of the sea, lake or ocean.
+There is also a lot of white and driftwood and pieces of evidence of the sea, lake, or ocean.

 I grew up on Lake Ontario so that’s probably why I have such a love for coastal style, but there is also just something beautiful and calming about it.
 Years ago Pottery Barn had a whole coastal collection I was so in love with I’ve kept the magazine for 12 years now.
-In it there was a French provincial dresser (with legs!) painted blue with white seahorses and ships’ wheels.
+In it, there was a French provincial dresser (with legs!) painted blue with white seahorses and ships’ wheels.
 Thanks to Google I found it so you can be in awe of its beauty too.

 I still dream about that dresser and decorating my whole house one day in Coastal décor.
 Until then, I’ll dream about this must-have coastal wall clock.
 How cute is that?!

 Again, not my cup of tea but people seem to love it.
 Those that are into modern art or love in-your-face colors will be drawn to this style.
-It’s a mix-and-match style which allows you to pair elements that don’t match and still work.
+It’s a mix-and-match style that allows you to pair elements that don’t match and still work.

 Picture a really modern NYC loft and you will probably be envisioning industrial.
 Surprisingly, I take a liking to it sometimes.
 Restoration Hardware offers a lot of industrial furniture that I think mixed with some softer, more traditional pieces can balance a room nicely.
 Think wood mixed with metal on a brick wall.
-Add a candle, plant and water feature and the feng shui folks would give you a stamp of approval.
+Add a candle, plant, and water feature and the feng shui folks would give you a stamp of approval.

 Last but not least, transitional.